contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

  * method
  * URL (including query parameters)
  * headers
- * body (according to the method the body part cannot be edited)
+ * body

 => Insert graphic with numbered ticks

+As you can notice above, each part has a dedicated area with a specific and adapted edition tool.
+We won't describe each of them in an exhaustive manner, since most of them are quite simple to apprehend.
+We prefer to focus on some particularities.

+### Method

 The list of proposed methods can be extended via the settings.

-This usage is a little beyond the scope of this simple vademecum and will be described => here (TODO).
+=> screenshot

+You can add your own methods and indicate also if this method does not expect a request body.
+This allows to show or to hide the "Body" editor accordingly.

+The list of the most common HTTP methods are predefined, please notice that the "TRACE" method has not been added since it is not supported by the XmlHttpRequest implementation.

+### Query parameters

-The query parameters can be enter directly in the URL text field or in a simple tabular form.
+The query parameters can be updated directly in the URL text field or the dedicated area which presents a simple tabular form.
+The right menu allows to indicate whether the name or value of the query parameters are already encoded and does not require to be encoded another time.

+=> screenshot

+### Headers

 The headers can be edited either as simple tabular form or as a raw block of text.
-I the latter case, you have to comply with the [syntax of HTTP headers](https://tools.ietf.org/html/rfc7230#section-3.2).
+In the latter case, you have to comply with the [syntax of HTTP headers](https://tools.ietf.org/html/rfc7230#section-3.2).

+### Body

 The editor of the body part is a little bit more complex as it covers several cases and is at the same time still intuitive to use.
 It guides you to manually edit: